The DynamicDocs API provides a quick way to create bespoke PDF documents in bulk with the ability to include graphics and logic in the documents.

 To start creating your document templates, you will need to register an account with a valid email by going to our registration page.

 Once your registration is successful, we will email you to verify your account.
 After verification you will be able to create templates.

 Once registered you can start using our templates or building your own.
 Don't worry we don't have any rights in taking your own developed work, but you are free to use ours.
 Sign in to your account and then visit My Templates page.
 There you can find 'New Template' button which will give you various options of templates.

 Afterwards you will need to name the template and describe it.
 Once you have succesfully created your template, you can start making changes to it, finding it in the list and clicking on 'Edit Template' button.

-In the editting template section, you will be able to perform the following functions:
+In the editing template section, you will be able to perform these functions:

 By using a 'Publish' button, you effectively make the current files you are working available for consumption.
 By publishing, you replace the previously published files with the current ones.
-In other words, when you call the API through the end point, the template files used to create the documents will be the ones you have published.
+Meaning, when you call the API through the end point, the template files used to create the documents will be the ones you have published.